jtlapp/tape/readme.markdown

 The bracketed numbers are test numbers.
 You can run just one test by using its test number in the `-nN` argument.

-For example, `tapeo -n2` on the same test file would output the following:
+For example, `tapeo -n2 test.js` would then output the following:

 ```
 TAP version 13